iped-docker/iped/precompiled/README.md

 8 - (OPTIONAL) Build AI.DESK docker image: # docker build -t ipeddocker/aidesk -f Dockerfile-aidesk .

-## Ajusting the environment for execution
+## Adjusting the environment for execution

 9 - Insert the folowing lines on the .bashrc